-In CFD simulations involving heat transfer, users are often interested in obtaining the heat transfer coefficients from the simulation results, so they can assess and improve their designs from a thermal management perspective.
+In CFD simulations involving heat transfer, users are often interested in obtaining the heat flux and heat transfer coefficients from the simulation results, so they can assess and improve their designs from a thermal management perspective.

-This article will explore the workflows available in SimScale to obtain the heat transfer coefficient.
+This article will explore the workflows available in SimScale to obtain the heat fluxes and heat transfer coefficients.

 Overview